craterdog-archives/js-bali-component-framework/README.md

-# js-bali-parser
+# js-bali-document-framework
-This project contains a JavaScript based parser for the Bali Document Notation™.
+This project contains a JavaScript based version of the Bali Document Framework™.